-BPP has laid down the biodiversity management guidelines by avoiding any impacts as the first priority since the beginning of selecting operating areas that do not affect the high biodiversity areas.
+BPP has established guidelines for biodiversity management by avoiding the impact on biodiversity in the first place.
+The process begins with selecting operational zones not affecting areas with high biodiversity.
 We are committed to conducting biodiversity operations as following:

-- Assessing risks related to biodiversity in all business units.
+- Assessing potential biodiversity impacts in all business units.